dtopuzov/mobile-tests/README.md

 ## Test Configurations

 Tests can be executed against devices, emulators or simulators.
-In order to execute same tests agains different devices it is obvius you need some configs.
+In order to execute same tests against different devices it is obvious you need some configs.
 Test configurations are available at ```src\test\resources\config``` and content looks like this:
 ```
 platform=Android